pgigioli/pgigioli.github.io/_posts/projects/2017-10-11-real-time-depth-prediction.md

 ## Overview
 Objectives:
 1. Automated data collection using a mobile robot
-2. Real-time model inference speeds
+2. Real-time depth predictions from a webcam

 The goal of this project was to train a Convolutional Neural Network (CNN) to perform depth prediction from single images in real-time.
 By "real-time" I mean that the model should be able to receive images from a webcam feed and make continuous predictions.
 As an added bonus, I incorporated a robot into the mix and used it to automatically collect RGB-depth image pairs for training as well as demonstrate a live application of real-time depth prediction.
 This project was done completely in-house (no open source datasets were used) and end-to-end (from data collection to robotic deployment).